-Bona fide asylum seekers frequently miss the one-year deadline because they do not have access to legal information or resources they need to submit their applications less than a year after they flee to the United States.
+Although Congress asserted that this law was not intended to bar legitimate asylum seekers from obtaining protection, bona fide asylum seekers frequently miss the one-year deadline because they do not have access to legal information or resources they need to submit their applications less than a year after they flee to the United States.
 Many spend their first months or years in the United States consumed with their survival and that of their loved ones.
 Some do not speak English and encounter language barriers to understanding complex immigration laws.
-Many people, particularly those who fled countries where they were targeted for persecution because of their sexual orientation or gender identity, do not realize that asylum protection is available for people in their situations until they have lived in the United States for many years.
+Others, particularly those who fled countries where they were targeted for persecution because of their sexual orientation or gender identity, do not realize that asylum protection is available for people in their situations until they have lived in the United States for many years.

 Individuals barred from asylum based on the one-year deadline may still be eligible for withholding of removal and relief under the Convention Against Torture, but these forms of relief offer very limited benefits beyond protection from removal.
 As a result, attorneys representing asylum seekers with one-year deadline issues should preserve all possible arguments regarding asylum eligibility.
 NIJC pro bono attorneys are strongly encouraged to consult with NIJC regarding these arguments before filing their asylum application materials with the asylum office or immigration court.